RohiniNetekal/Java-Backend-Interview-Engineering-Notes/README.md

-# Java Backend Interview & Engineering Notes
+# Java Backend Engineering Notes

 A structured reference for Java Backend Developer / Senior Java Backend interview preparation.

 The purpose is to explain concepts deeply enough to discuss **definition, internal working, practical use, trade-offs and production troubleshooting**.

-> Learning areas are not presented as professional experience unless explicitly stated.

 ## Core Java